quendil/jeremodel/README.md

 # jeremodel
-Model for antibioresistance in an heterogenous population of microbes. \n Launch "antibioresistance.py".
+Model for antibioresistance in an heterogenous population of microbes.
+Launch "antibioresistance.py".